Need help? We are available to speak to you 7 days a weekRead More

 Future visa pathways

 The Department of Home Affairs may grant partner visa applicants temporary and/or permanent visas depending on their situation and associated evidence.
-There is no certainty that you can obtain permanent residency by pursuing your Partner visa notwithstanding your relationship breakdown due to family violence.
+There is no certainty that you can obtain permanent residency by pursuing your Partner visa, notwithstanding your relationship breakdown due to family violence.

 Benefits of using Australian Migration Lawyers for Partner visa applications